home-assistant/supervised-installer/README.md

 ## !!!WARNING!!!
 DO NOT DELETE CREATED CONTAINERS

-This installer will create the base `homeassistant` container for you, but if you delete if (`docker rm` or `docker prune`) the supervisor will not be able to re-create it for you.
-Hass.io is a Eco System and Container Orchastrator they don't support manual adjustments.
+This installer will create the base `homeassistant` container for you, but if you delete it (`docker rm` or `docker prune`) the supervisor will not be able to re-create it for you.
+Hass.io is an Ecosystem and Container Orchestrator and does not support manual adjustments.

-If you wish to still safelly use `docker containers prune` you might want to add the `--filter` flag to your command.
+If you wish to still safely use `docker containers prune` it is strongly advised to add the `--filter` flag to your command.

 Example:
 ```sh